No. 1 Gonzaga blows out Pepperdine 100-74 in WCC semifinals

 TWO DECADES EARLIER

-Monday marked 20 years to the day Gonzaga won its first-ever NCAA Tournament game, over Minnesota.
+Monday marked 20 years to the day Gonzaga got its first NCAA Tournament win, over Minnesota.
 The Bulldogs ousted three major-conference teams in 1999 and became the tournament darlings before falling to eventual champion Connecticut.

 MORRISON HONORED